You wont believe some of these different types of yoga and their benefits.

 - Produces positive energy

-- The best secondary yoga form (combine it with any other form of yoga)
+- The best secondary form (combine it with other forms)

 Maybe You Prefer One Of These Crazy Alternative Types Of Yoga!

 These days there are so many alternative types of yoga.
-Yoga’s gone crazy and we are loving it.
+It’s all gone a wee bit crazy to be honest!

-Yoga teachers have been having so much fun over the past few years.
+Teachers have been having so much fun over the past few years.
 And yoga is totally in vogue right now.
 Everyone’s doing it.
-Even goats, cats, and dogs are doing yoga.
+Even goats, cats, and dogs!

-These forms of yoga are all over Facebook and social media, and they’re changing the way we do yoga—some for the better, some for the worse.
+These forms of are all over Facebook and social media, and they’re changing the way we practice—some for the better, some for the worse.

 Come gather around as THE DAILY MEDITATION goes totally bonkers and checks out 16 alternative forms of yoga.